apatrone2/thav.glasso/README.md

 ```

 # Simulations
-The file `R/generate_precmatrix.R` contains the implementation of the precision matrix generation method used in the paper.
-The file `R/av_estimation.R` contains the implementations of the adaptive validation (AV) estimator, av_glasso, and the corresponding thresholded adaptive validation (thAV) estimator, thAV.estimator.
 The implementation of the simulations can be found in `R/def_simulations.R`

 The file `simulations/simulation_study.Rmd` provides the code for the execution of the simulations.